Pauan/programming-notes/Nulan/Type system.rst

 #.
 In order to wrap something in a type, the type has to return true.
 You can never violate the type's contract/assumptions.

 #.
 You're not actually changing the existing type.
-In the above example, ``my-ellipse`` is one wrapper, and ``my-circle`` is a different wrapper.
+In the above example, ``my-ellipse`` is a wrapper, and ``my-circle`` is a different wrapper.
 So when you "change" the type, you're actually just returning a new wrapper.
 No mutation.

 You can also wrap something in multiple types::